Vector35/binaryninja-api/docs/guide/debugger.md

 There are several ways to launch the target:

 - Use the control buttons at the top of the debugger sidebar
+- Use the debugger main window menu
 - Use the debugger context menu or its keybindings
+- Run LLDB/WinDbg commands in the debugger console
-- run `dbg.run()`, `dbg.step_into()`, etc. in the Python console.
+- run `dbg.go()`, `dbg.step_into()`, etc. in the Python console.

-Note, one should never issue any command that changes the execution status of the target in the `Debugger Console`, which causes the UI to go out of sync with the backend.

 ### Configure Launch Parameters

-- Click the Settings button which is on the right side of the control buttons widget, and edit parameters in the dialog
+- click "Debugger" -> "Launch/Connect Settings..." in the main window menu, and edit parameters in the dialog
 - directly set the value of `dbg.cmd_line`, `dbg.working_directory`, `dbg.working_dir`, etc